onefoursix/docker-sdc-hdi-ubuntu/README.md

 ## Required Resources

 There are a number of artifacts that need to be added to this project's resources directory before creating the image.
-These artifacts should be copied from an Azure HDInsights cluster node to the appropriate directories within this project as described below:
+These artifacts should be copied from the Azure HDInsights cluster node SDC will connect to to the appropriate directories within this project as described below:

-#### HortonWorks Repo Info
+#### HortonWorks Repo List

 Copy the file `/etc/apt/sources.list.d/HDP.list` from an HDInsights Cluster node to this project's `resources/etc.apt.sources.list` directory

+#### HDInsights Common Certs and Scripts

+In order to read encrypted Azure Storage Account keys from the HDInsights hadoop config file core-site.xml, the HDInsights Cluster certs and decrypt.sh script need to be copied to this project.

+Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from an HDInsights Cluster node to this project's `resources/hdinsight-common` directory

 ## Build: